GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

 git clone git@github.com:yourHandle/your-repo-name.git
 ```

+where `your-repo-name` is replaced by the name of your own repository.

-A folder must have been created.
+A folder must have been created with this name (e.g. `your-repo-name`).

-Move your working directory to it:
+Change your working directory to it:

 ```
 cd your-repo-name
 ```

+where `your-repo-name` is replaced by the name of your own repository.

+Congratulations!
+You just "cloned" the repository from the remote (GitHub).
+Right now this folder is empty, but soon enough we'll fill it with some files.

+> If you have enabled "See hidden files" option, notice the `.git` folder.
+>
+> git stores all the data it needs to manage the repository in this `.git` folder.
+> If you delete it, everything you haven't pushed will be lost forever!

 ### Hands-on